Do you know what anxiety feels like?

 If what I described above resonated with you, know there are steps you can take to help ease the burdens created from your anxieties.

-If you are diagnosed with anxiety, there are medications available to assist you in allaying the symptoms from the disorder.
+If you are diagnosed with anxiety, there are medications available to assist you in allaying the symptoms of the disorder.
 Doctors can prescribe you medicine to help treat your anxiety.

 Although there are medications available, I am a big proponent of controlling the symptoms through natural methods.